 Exporting and importing test cases¶

-To save a test case for later or transfer it to another project on your account, use the Import/Export option in Alan Studio.
+To save a test case for later or transfer it to another project on your account, use the Import/Export option in Alan AI Studio.

 In the left pane of the Test View, click Import/Export.